I’m not perfect…

 After graduation, I married my college sweetheart and moved across the country and somewhat quickly divorced my college sweetheart.
 I was horse-less at this time and thinking I was happy or knew the path to get there.
 I was working 3 jobs and fell back into college, this time a business path in an MBA program.
 I excelled in this coursework and loved it.
 I had a knack for business.
 I graduated Summa Cum Laude and hungered for more challenge.

-I eventually hit the road to explore new possibilities and worked on a few horse farms and facilities.
-After several years, I was ready to create my own space and headed to the Black Hills.
-It is here that I share a great space with my brother and hold clinics of my own in the Business of Horses, as well as host clinics and retreats for natural horsemanship professionals.
+I eventually hit the road to explore perspective and after several years, I was ready to create my own space and headed to the Black Hills.
+It is here that I share a great space with my brother and hold clinics of my own on the topic of perspective.

 I’ve been facilitating alliances and masterminds and feed my travel urges by hitting the road for speaking engagements and one on one consultations.

 I also gravitate towards sci-fi lovers and nerds because… well… it’s Sci-Fi. 😉